core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

         4d612f1092f1776f1c1668b3825e
    (57 bytes)
 ~~~~~~~~~~~~~~~~~
-{: #fig-edhoc-opt-2 title="Example of CoAP message with EDHOC and OSCORE combined." artwork-align="center"}
+{: #fig-edhoc-opt-2 title="Example of CoAP message transported over UDP, combining EDHOC data and OSCORE data as signalled with the EDHOC Option." artwork-align="center"}

 # Use of EDHOC Connection Identifiers with OSCORE # {#use-of-ids}